Curry Favour

 Examples in Literature

-Politicians, who, in 1807, sought to curry favour with George the Third by defending Caroline of Brunswick, were not ashamed, in 1820, to curry favour with George the Fourth by persecuting her.
-But in 1820, as in 1807.
-The whole body of working men was fanatically devoted to her cause.
-So it was Monmouth.
+Politicians who in 1807 sought to curry favour with George III by defending Caroline of Brunswick were not ashamed in 1820 to curry favour with George IV by persecuting her.
+In both periods the entire working class remained devoted to her cause, echoing the sentiments of Monmouth.

-On the contrary, some cultivators thought that Chen Mow said this to curry favor with Head Chief and the rest.
-Who would not want to curry favor with the Martial Arts Alliance, the Martial Saint of the eighteenth continents of the Nine Regions?
+On the contrary, some cultivators thought that Chen Mow said this to curry favour with Head Chief and the rest.
+Who would not want to curry favour with the Martial Arts Alliance, the Martial Saint of the eighteenth continents of the Nine Regions?

 “Hahahahaha…”

-The Martial Arts Alliance smiled happily and said; “Alright, then I’ll thank little friend.”
-He know that Chen Mow as definitely not trying to curry favor with the Martial Arts Alliance and curry favor with him.
+The Martial Arts Alliance smiled happily and said, “Alright, then I’ll thank the little friend.”
+He knows that Chen Mow is definitely not trying to curry favour with the Martial Arts Alliance and is instead trying to curry favour with him.

-i am a member of that synagogue chiefly because it is a fashionable synagogue.
-I often convict myself of currying favor with the German Jews.
-But then German-American Jews curry favor with Portuguese-American Jews, just as we all curry favor with Gentiles and as American gentiles curry favor with the aristocracy of Europe.
+I am a member of that synagogue chiefly because it is a fashionable synagogue.
+I often convict myself of currying favour with the German Jews.
+But then German‑American Jews curry favour with Portuguese‑American Jews, just as we all curry favour with Gentiles and as American Gentiles curry favour with the aristocracy of Europe.

 And I’ve been shirking my duty